hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 * Give your job the name `salmon_in_serial`
 * Add an email and request to be notified when the job is complete

+***

+Now that we have the resources requested, we can begin to **add the commands into our shell script**.

+***

 **Exercise 2**

-Now that we have the resources requested, we can begin to **add the commands into our shell script**.
-Add lines of code to do the following:

-* Load the Salmon module
+1. Add a line of code required to load the Salmon module
-* Change directories to where the Salmon results will be output (be sure to use a full path here).
+2. Add a line of code to change directories to where the Salmon results will be output (be sure to use a full path here).

 > *Add comments to your script liberally, wherever you feel it's needed.*

-**Exercise 3**
+***

 The last piece of the shell script is the **for loop** code provided below. **Copy and paste this into your script**.